tvogiannou/ctrigrid/README.md

 }

 // query a point
-citrgrid::Vector3 testPoint = ...                       // some test point
+ctrigrid::Vector3 testPoint = ...                       // some test point
-citrgrid::Vector3 closestPoint;                         // the 3D position in the surface of the tri mesh that is closest to testPoint citrgrid::ClosestTriUniformGrid::TriKey triKey;  // the index of the mesh triangle where the closestPoint lies on bool validResult = grid.FindClosestPointOnTris(testPoint, closestPoint, triKey);
+ctrigrid::Vector3 closestPoint;                         // the 3D position in the surface of the tri mesh that is closest to testPoint ctrigrid::ClosestTriUniformGrid::TriKey triKey;  // the index of the mesh triangle where the closestPoint lies on bool validResult = grid.FindClosestPointOnTris(testPoint, closestPoint, triKey);
 ```